Recognizing anxiety in children and teens with autism

 Dr. Vasa: They represent an all-important starting point, the first set of evidence-based medical guidelines for identifying, evaluating and addressing anxiety disorders in children and adolescents with autism.
 We pulled together the best scientific and medical evidence to guide us.
 But we’re still learning about anxiety in kids with autism.
 In the coming years, we want to refine these guidelines based on ongoing research and clinical practice.
 In particular, we hope to expand the treatment section based on current and future clinical studies.
 Meanwhile, we have this first set of guidelines to offer the nation’s pediatricians, child psychiatrists and psychologists.
 That’s so important because the problem is huge, and clinicians have been struggling to make sense of the situation.

-Dr. Vasa: We know that some of the anxiety is wrapped around autism symptoms.
+We know that some of the anxiety is wrapped around autism symptoms.
 Take, for example, sensory over-reactivity to stimuli such as noises, lights, even tastes and smells.
 This can result in what we call anticipatory anxiety.
-In other words, just thinking about encountering the sensory stimulus can produce anxiety.
+In other words, with anticipatory anxiety disorder, just thinking about encountering the sensory stimulus can produce anxiety.
 We also see anxiety around the need for sameness.
 That, too, can produce anticipatory anxiety in the face of a change in schedule or a new teacher or aide.

 We’re also learning that the standard anxiety disorders may look different in people who have autism.
 For example, one of the core features of social anxiety disorder is that a child feels judged and embarrassed.
 We suspect that some kids with autism may have difficulty expressing the thought process behind such feelings.
 In addition, their social anxiety may manifest differently – for example with irritability and withdrawal.